 Kirah's paintings and mixed media works explore incorporating found objects/papers within the paint layers.
 These are deeply personal expressions of her memories and dreams.
 The combination of ephemera and nautical and geological-inspired imagery alludes to themes of liminality and the metaphorical journey across uncharted seas.

-In addition to her studio practice, Kirah is a lecturer and studio instructor leading her custom series of plein air, drawing, painting and mixed media courses regionally, and internationally, through museum schools and local art associations.
+In addition to her studio practice, Kirah is a dynamic lecturer and seasoned studio instructor leading her custom series of plein air, drawing, painting and mixed media courses regionally, and internationally.
 She works with emerging artists to develop their authentic voice.
-As a certified Golden Artist-Educator, Kirah brings a rich insight in traditional and contemporary processes to her workshop offerings.
-She is active in community arts programming and passionate about preservation of cultural and natural resources and enhancing arts education.
+As a certified Golden Artist-Educator, Kirah brings a rich insight in materials, and traditional and contemporary processes to her workshop offerings.
+She is active in community arts programming, passionate about preservation of cultural and natural resources, and enhancing arts education.

 While Kirah maintains a home on the Cape Fear Coast of North Carolina, you can often find her in Alaska, Florida, the Pac Northwest and Europe.
 She is an adjunct instructor at the Cameron Art Museum, Cape Fear Community College and Johnston Community College.